MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-hashtable.md

 Kevin  36
 ```

-I already have detailed write-up for [pscustomobject][] that you should go read after this one.
+I already have detailed write-up for [pscustomobject][pscustomobject] that you should go read after this one.
 It
 builds on a lot of the things learned here.

 ## Reading and writing hashtables to file